- Animal Attack Injury Compensation

 Defective Products – if you buy a product which in some way leads to you being injured then you may be able to make a claim for compensation, and this area is covered by the Consumer Protection Act 1987.
 This can range from electrical goods which give you a shock, toys which contain sharp edges, power tools which malfunction and even foods which are contaminated.
 In all cases, if the injury was caused by the inadequacy of the product and not through your own misuse then there may well be grounds for a claim against the manufacturer, a retailer or a combination of the two.

 School injuries – in the rough and tumble of every day school life it may well be taken for granted that children are going to suffer the occasional bump and scrape.
 Accidents happen but If your child is hurt because the school failed to provide a proper duty of care, then that’s a different matter and you’ve every right to seek compensation, not least because it will help to reassure your child that their school represents a safe environment.
-In Wales alone, over £800,000 was paid in compensation for injuries to pupils between 2008/09 and 2012/13.
+In England, more than £7.25m was paid in compensation for injuries to pupils in the three years from 2014 to 2016.

 Criminal Injury Claims – criminal injury claims differ from other claims in that the money is usually claimed from the CICA (Criminal Injuries Compensation Authority), a government organisation created with the sole purpose of providing compensation for the victims of crime.
 It doesn’t matter if the perpetrator has never been caught or charged, or doesn’t have the funds to cover a compensation claim.